JohnySeven/TWatchSKDesigner/README.md

 ![image](https://user-images.githubusercontent.com/15186790/140180604-21432b42-8658-46f0-b718-3142b0a35c41.png)

-6. Click on the "New label" button at the bottom of the Edit Window.
+6. Click on the "Add new label" button at the bottom of the Edit Window.
 7. Change the "Text" to **Watch Stats**.
 8. Change the "Font" to **montserrat28**.
 9. Change the "Color" to **DarkOrange**.